 Mobile IAB-nodes should be able to serve legacy UEs.

-Solutions providing optimisation for Mobile IAB may entail Rel18 UE enhancements, provided that such enhancements are backwards compatible
+Solutions providing optimization for Mobile IAB may entail Rel-18 UE enhancements, provided that such enhancements are backwards compatible

-The involvement of RAN4 is expected to study impact on e.g. RRM , demodulation and coexistence
+RAN4 is expected to study impact on RF and RRM requirements:

+Conduct co-channel and adjacent channel co-existence study to assess the impact of moving cells.
+Based on the study outcome, specify RF and RRM requirements and mechanisms for the mobile IAB-node to enable co-existence, if needed.

+Specify RRM requirements for the mobile IAB-node to enable IAB-node mobility, if needed.

 The involvement of RAN1 may be needed, depending on work progress.

 4.2 Objective of Performance part WI